 British author, Peter Mayle, wrote a memoir about him and his wife, Jennie, moving from Devon, UK to Provence.
 The new life in the new scenery came with surprising new problems as well… unexpected harsh weather, frozen pipes in their newly purchased 200-year old farmhouse, less than scrupulous truffle dealers and construction workers, and transitioning from passing vacationers to permanent residents.
-But there was something charming about the novelty of something new and foreign in the faraway, idyllic French countryside that was enchanting; it inspired my prayer to be able to visit that place someday.
+But there was something enchanting about the novelty of something far and foreign in the idyllic French countryside; it inspired my prayer to be able to visit that place someday.

 That day of answered prayer came in 2009 when I had the opportunity to upgrade my cooking skills through a residential cooking course by Michelin Star-rated, Chef Rene Berard, on a hilltop village in Provence called La Cadière d’Azur.

 My friend, Maricor, once told me that God allows trials in our lives (that He will equip us to triumph over) but He will also give us sweet graces tucked away which unfold in unexpected times… so when the blessing comes, savor it.
 How I did!…

 Here is my own memoir of A Week In Provence:

 La Cadière d’Azur is a little, medieval village perched atop a hilltop ridge with a beautiful view of the Castellet village across, olive trees and pine tree forests around, and a view of the renowned Bandol (AOC) vineyard and Mediterranean Sea beyond.